Ensure the safety of changes to your data graph

 ARG_DEFAULT_VALUE_CHANGE: Default value added or changed for argument on a field used by at least one operation

-These are change types detected ny the
+These changes are detected by the

 - Optional arguments